SCooL24/SCooL24.github.io/registration/index.md

 [register here for NLS and SLSS](https://fienta.com/twelfth-scandinavian-logic-symposium-slss-2024)

-registration for GandALF will open soon
+Registration for GandALF will open soon.